jac99/Egonn/README.md

 ### Pre-trained Model

-EgoNN model trained (on training splits of MulRan and Apollo-SouthBay datasets) is available in *weights/model_egonn_20210916_1104.pth*.
+EgoNN model trained (on training splits of MulRan and Apollo-SouthBay datasets) is available in *weights/model_egonn_20210916_1104.pth* folder.

 ### Evaluation

 To evaluate a pretrained model run below commands.
 Ground truth poses between different traversals in all three datasets are slightly misaligned.
-To reproduce results from the paper, use option `--icp_refine` to refine ground truth poses using ICP.
+To reproduce results from the paper, use `--icp_refine` option to refine ground truth poses using ICP.

 ```
 cd eval